bqhou/PopDict_AI/README.md

 Social & Collaborative: Integrated sharing via the Web Share API, allowing users to send term cards (including definitions and images) to friends or social media.

-### Run and deploy your AI Studio app
-This contains everything you need to run your app locally.
-View your app in AI Studio: https://ai.studio/apps/drive/1ApfZ7kEALBZ7o5PyMWgmOH3uVqKOB_zl

 ### Run Locally